olizzh0105/review-data-source-analysis/data_collection_plan.md

 Based on practical pagination testing, the sampling strategy was revised to use a broader set of applications with up to approximately 500 unique reviews per app.

-The revised design includes 24 applications across six study categories.
+The revised design includes 28 applications across six study categories, with up to approximately 500 reviews collected per application.
 The same applications will be included on both Google Play Store and Apple App Store to support balanced cross-platform comparisons.

-This strategy targets approximately:

-- Google Play Store: 12,000 reviews
-- Apple App Store: 12,000 reviews
-- Combined dataset: approximately 24,000 reviews
+The design targets approximately 10,000–14,000 reviews per platform, depending on review availability.

 The revised approach reflects the observed pagination limit of the Apple App Store review feed while also improving cross-app and cross-category coverage.